Rio517/share-generator/README.markdown

 # README

-This is a super simple sinatra app w/ basic html5boilerplate 2.0, nothing else.
+This is a static tool w/ some basic js to help generate share links.
+It might be a bit out of date.